googlefonts/googlefonts.github.io/gf-guide/profile.md

     gftools add-designer path/to/local/designer/dir "José María Ribagorda" --img_path path/to/josemariaribagorda.png --spreadsheet path/to/speadsheet.xls
     ```

-    1. If you don’t use the `--spreadsheet` argument, then the script will insert a blank `bio.html` that you will have to update manually.
+    -  If you don’t use the `--spreadsheet` argument, then the script will insert a blank `bio.html` that you will have to update manually.

-    2. If there are several links, make sure there are separated with a bar sign ` | `.
+    -  If there are several links, make sure there are separated with a bar sign ` | `.

 3. You will need to make a manual Pull Request to GF to add the profile to the main repo.
 Follow [the guideline to make PR to google/fonts](making-pr.md).
     -   Please create one PR per profile.

     -   In your PR you should mention a font (one is sufficient) the profile is linked to.

-    -   Don’t forget to add the labels `Designer profile` and `Ready for review`, and add the PR to Traffic Jam (cf [The onboarder workflow guide](onboarder-workflow.md)).
+    -   Don’t forget to add the labels <mark class=grey>Designer profile</mark> and <mark class="yellow">Ready for review</mark>, and add the PR to Traffic Jam (cf [The onboarder workflow guide](onboarder-workflow.md)).
 A team member will review the PR and merge it.
 Once done, it should appear on the platform in 2-4 weeks.